localstack-samples/localstack-snowflake-samples/credit-card-fraud-detection-with-snowpark/README.md

 ## Getting Started

-This guide assumes you have already downloaded the GitHub repository, and have a terminal context within this directory.
+This guide assumes you have already cloned the GitHub repository, and have a terminal context within this directory.

 This guide assumes you have a version of [Docker](https://www.docker.com/)